FlakM/blog/blog-static/content/posts/nixos_rust/01_start.md

 In contrast, **essential complexity** is inherent to the problem itself.
 It cannot be removed - it just is. [^1]

-In 2023, terms like cloud, docker, kubernetes and serverless are ubiquitous in the dev/ops world, each offering a different set of strengths:
+In 2023, terms like cloud, docker, kubernetes, and serverless are ubiquitous in the dev/ops world, each offering a different set of strengths:

 - *The cloud* excels in handling bursty loads but doesn't scale economically for steady loads.
-A custom set of services provided by the vendor quickly leads to overcomplicated solutions Just look at [reference architecture](https://docs.aws.amazon.com/whitepapers/latest/best-practices-wordpress/reference-architecture.html) for a WordPress deployment.
+A custom set of services the vendor provides quickly leads to overcomplicated solutions Just look at [the reference architecture](https://docs.aws.amazon.com/whitepapers/latest/best-practices-wordpress/reference-architecture.html) for a WordPress deployment.
 It's a ridiculously complex strategy.
-And I'm for one sure that after implementation it will never leave AWS.
+And I'm for one sure that after implementation, it will never leave AWS.

 - *Docker* is a fantastic developer-focused tool that abstracts over a deployment runtime.
 However, it can also give a false sense of security and lead to unexpected issues.

-- According to Internet, *kubernetes* won the war for the standard orchestration solution, and probably rightfully so.
+- According to the Internet, *kubernetes* won the war for the standard orchestration solution, probably rightfully so.
 But the basic - happy path experience differs significantly from when you have to understand the inner parts of the system.
-Many good things can be said about it, but it ain't simple.
+Many good things can be said about it, but it can be complicated.
-If you don't believe me, read a recent [changelog for version 1.27](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.27.md#changes-by-kind-1) and amazing postmortem for failed version migration at [reddit](https://www.reddit.com/r/kubernetes/comments/11xxsz1/long_detailed_post_mortem_on_a_reddit_failed_k8s/).
+If you don't believe me, read a recent [changelog for version 1.27](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.27.md#changes-by-kind-1) and a fantastic postmortem for failed version migration at [reddit](https://www.reddit.com/r/kubernetes/comments/11xxsz1/long_detailed_post_mortem_on_a_reddit_failed_k8s/).

 - *Serverless* promises to be higlhly scalable and easy to architect your services.
 To get the full benefits of storage one has to use the accompanying data solutions (hosted services etc).
 Needless to say, it tends to introduce heavy vendor lock-in.

-None of these solutions is ideal for small-scale deployments, as they introduce more accidental complexity than they resolve.
+None of these solutions is ideal for small-scale deployments, as they introduce more accidental complexity than resolve.

 ### My host, my rules